PrincetonUniversity/gpudash/README.md

 0 6 * * 1 getent passwd | awk -F":" '{print $3","$1}' > /path/to/uid2user.csv 2> /dev/null
 ```

 The first entry above calls the script that queries the Prometheus server every 10 minutes.
-The second entry creates the CSV files of UIDs and usernames.
+The second entry creates the CSV files of UIDs and usernames on every Monday morning at 6 AM.

 ### 4. Download gpudash